 The most popular writer on Substack is Heather Cox Richardson, who publishes Letters from an American.
 Richardson is a Boston College professor who offers a daily analysis of U.S. politics and history.
 Her newsletter has over a million subscribers, making her, as of December 2020, the most successful individual author of a paid publication on Substack.
 Other popular newsletters on the platform are by conservative writers and journalists like Bari Weiss, Michael Tracey and Andrew Sullivan as well as more left-leaning voices like Roxane Gay and Ari Melber.

 While Substack gained popularity for political commentary, it’s not limited to politics.
 The platform features a wide range of topics, including technology, parenting, finance, self-improvement, culture, and more.
 One of the more popular Substack newsletters is Casey Newton’s Platformer, a fascinating read about the intersection of tech and media.
-Non-political writers and journalists can absolutely create something of interest on Substack by providing valuable insights, advice, or industry-specific analysis.
+Non-political writers and journalists can absolutely create something of interest on the platform by providing valuable insights, advice, or industry-specific analysis.

 PR teams should subscribe to individual Substack newsletters to stay informed, of course.
-But we can also leverage it to enhance our work.
+But as PR pros, we can also leverage it to enhance our work.
 Because Substack newsletters often feature exclusive content, interviews, and analysis, PR people can identify influential Substack writers, get to know their work, and suggest story ideas or interviews.
 Many freelancers take advantage of Substack to establish their personal brand and gain a following, so it’s a fertile area for identifying specific writers.
 And because many prominent opinion writers and columnists have migrated to the platform, it’s useful for building relationships.